cosmos72/gomacro/README.md

 * a Go code generation tool:
   gomacro was started as an experiment to add Lisp-like macros to Go, and they are extremely useful (in the author's opinion) to simplify code generation.
-  Macros are normal functions whose arguments and result are code (abstract syntax trees,in the form of go/ast.Node), they are special only in one aspect: they are executed **before** compiling code, and their input and output **is** code.
+  Macros are normal Go functions, they are special only in one aspect: they are executed **before** compiling code, and their input and output **is** code (abstract syntax trees, in the form of go/ast.Node)

   Don't confuse them with C preprocessor macros: in Lisp, Scheme and now in Go, macros are regular functions written in the same programming language